Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Pre-dock debug info in ImGui, probably with a `DockBuilder`.
 - [ ] Size the debug windows to the size of their content.
 - [ ] Use shared_ptr reference counting in AssetManager to clean up unused assets when space is low.
+  - Reference count of 1 means it can be cleaned.
 - [ ] Move loading of models and textures to a class which can have multiple `loaders`.
   - Each loader has a `canHandle` and `handle` method that returns either a material or a mesh depending on the type of loader.
-- [ ] Implement clickable control objects, which don't collide.
+- [x] Implement clickable control objects, which don't collide.
 This should be possible with <https://pybullet.org/Bullet/BulletFull/classbtGhostObject.html#details>
   - Should be tied together with the spline
 - [ ] Make a component for if a entity is allowed to be manipulated with the gizmo and which ones.
 - [ ] There is probably a lot of memory leaks from using new in relation to physics.